Soft Synergies: Model Order Reduction of Hybrid Soft-Rigid Robots via Optimal Strain Parameterization: Multimedia Appendix

 \section{Multimedia Appendix}

 The appendix features supplementary video material that showcases the performance of our proposed approach compared to HOMs including static and dynamic simulations of the presented prototypes using varying numbers of DOFs.
-Furthermore, the video provides a side-by-side comparison between the real prototype used in the shape estimation experiment and the estimated shape obtained using our method, showcasing the high qualitative performance of the estimation.
+Furthermore, the video presents a side-by-side comparison of the real prototype from the shape estimation experiment and the shape estimated using our method, highlighting the high qualitative performance of the estimation.
 It also includes a comparison between the real system, HOM and ROM for the static and dynamic validation experiments conducted on the parallel hybrid soft-rigid system.